 Alicante, capital of the Costa Blanca, is a charming city with more than two thousand years of history.
-In this guide about Alicante we tell you the best plans and places you can not miss if you have planned a weekend getaway or several days to “La Terreta”.
-Read on to find out what to see and do in Alicante?
+In this guide about Alicante city we tell you the best plans and places you can not miss if you have planned a weekend getaway or several days to “La Millor Terreta del Món”.
+Stay until the end to discover them all!

 5 Essential Plans in Alicante

 1. Climb Santa Barbara Castle

 Take the opportunity to visit the Santa Cruz neighborhood and the Ereta Park.

 Located at the top of the Benacantil Mount, the

 is one of the hallmarks of the city and one of the places you can not miss if you come to spend a few days in Alicante.

 Inside the castle you will find the MUSA, Museum of the City of Alicante, as well as an impressive Renaissance cistern.
 I recommend you to go with time to visit both.
 And if you like museums, don’t miss the section we have dedicated to them in this guide.

 Although years ago it was accessible by car, this is no longer possible.
 Now you can use the minibus service or take a cab, although it is best to walk up.
 I encourage you to do it through the Barrio de Santa Cruz and Parque de la Ereta, or along the west wall (the ideal is to combine both options).
 In the following section, dedicated to a walking tour of Alicante, I will tell you more.